flaviofrancisco/udagram/readme.md

 This project make part of the Udacity's program: Cloud Developer Nanodegree Program.
 Here I will demonstrate that I have learned how to deploy microservices on the Amazon Web Service (AWS) - Elastic Kubernetes Service (EKS).

+I am assuming that you already has an AWS account with: EKS; RDS (Postgres) and S3 Bucket; a DockerHub account and TravisCI account set up.

 # Project Settings

 ## Prerequisites